symbol/symbol-docs/source/guidelines/sdk-development.rst

 3. :doc:`Check the API reference <../api>` and play with the API endpoints.
 4. Become familiar with the current :doc:`SDK via code examples <../concepts/account>` & :doc:`CLI <../cli>` .
 5. `Join <https://join.slack.com/t/nem2/shared_invite/enQtMzY4MDc2NTg0ODgyLTFhZjgxM2NhYTQ1MTY1Mjk0ZDE2ZTJlYzUxYWYxYmJlYjAyY2EwNGM5NzgxMjM4MGEzMDc5ZDIwYTgzZjgyODM>`_ our Slack to ask |codename| related questions.
 6. Be sure no one is already working on the SDK you want to create.
-Check the :doc:`repository list <../sdk>` and  comment your intentions in  nem2 slack ``#sig-api`` channel.
-If someone is already working on it, we suggest you collaborate with him/her.
+Check the :doc:`repository list <../sdk>` and comment your intentions in ``#sig-api`` channel.
+If someone is already working on it, we suggest you collaborate with them.
 7. Claim the SDK `forking this repository <https://help.github.com/en/articles/creating-a-pull-request/>`_ and add a new entry to the :doc:`repository list <../sdk>`.

 ***********